mrmiguu/creation/README.md

 ##  Quick Start

-Get a reactive app running in seconds using the CLI.
+Get a reactive app running in seconds.

 ### 1\.
 Initialize a Project